jstmoizz/lumora/README.md

   can't grow unbounded.

-  **This limiter is intentionally lightweight and process-local; it protects the single capstone deployment from trivial abuse but is not intended to replace distributed rate limiting at larger scale.** A multi-instance deployment would need a shared store (e.g. Redis/Upstash) for the limit to hold across instances — out of scope for this project.
+  **This limiter is intentionally lightweight and process-local; it protects the single capstone deployment from trivial abuse but isn't meant to replace distributed rate limiting at larger scale.** A multi-instance deployment would need a shared store (e.g. Redis/Upstash) for the limit to hold across instances — out of scope for this project.
 - **Streaming timeout**: `/api/chat` sets `export const maxDuration = 60`, giving a streamed
   response with tool calls a realistic ceiling without leaving a function to run indefinitely.
 - **Vision-extraction limits**: the extraction schema bounds `summary`, `extractedContent`, and